ltc870/codelouisville2023finalproject/README.md

    - I annotated my code with markdown cells in Jupyter Notebook; I wrote clear code comments; and I provided a README file.

 ## Findings

+Unfortunately, the findings of this study ended up being contrary to the original hypothesis of this project.
+I found that as the amount of trees planted increased per zip code, the amount of crime increased, but this finding was very, very weak correlation.
+This finding however was in line with the studies found in [The Impact of Green Space on Violent Crime in Urban Environments: An Evidence Synthesis](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6950486/).
+Although the researchers found that most of research pointed at a reduction of crime with an increase of greenery, there were studies that found the opposite, that the amount of greenery did not affect the amount of crime in a neighborhood.

+Some points to think about with this project: - This project did not take into account that neighborhoods can be in multiple zip codes. - This project also did not look at if there was a relationship between the specific type of crime vs. the amount of trees planted for a given zip code.
+I believe these points should be taken into account before ruling out the possibility that nature does not play a role in reducing crime in Louisville, KY.
+It could very well be possible that an increase in nature could assist in decreasing a specific kind of crime.